Dacia Duster: Russia

 The Duster was introduced in Russia in 2012, as Renault Duster.
 Its off-road capabilities for the relatively modest price have made Duster very popular.
 Initial strong demand has caused preorder waiting times of up to 18 months.
 In the first half of 2013, Renault Duster sold 40710 units, making it the 4th best-selling car model in Russia overall.
-The Duster was adapted to the Russian consumers expectations with for example the Renault Start innovative system of remote engine start, useful during the cold days to heat the car's body and engine, which decreases polluting emissions.
+The Duster was adapted to Russian consumers' expectations with for example the Renault Start innovative system of remote engine start, useful during the cold days to heat the car's body and engine, which decreases polluting emissions.
 In June 2015, a renewed version of the Duster was launched in Russia with a new range of more powerful and low-consumption engines, an automatic gearbox, some new options, new interior ergonomics and materials of interior trim, and a new exterior design.

 India

 Renault launched the Duster on 4 July 2012 in India, with various modifications for the Indian market.
-The suspension and the underside of the car were strengthened to increase the car's offroading suitability.
+The suspension and the underside of the car were strengthened to increase the car's off-roading suitability.
 Renault India also launched the all-wheel drive (AWD) version of Duster in 2014.
-The all-wheel drive feature of the SUV, can be controlled via a toggle switch, that has three options to choose from - two-wheel drive, automatic, and four-wheel drive which can be manually locked.
+The all-wheel drive feature of the SUV can be controlled via a toggle switch that has three options to choose from - two-wheel drive, automatic, and four-wheel drive, which can be manually locked.
 The AWD version was discontinued in 2020.

-In April 2019, Renault India had confirmed that the second generation Renault Duster will not be coming to India, which meant the first-generation Duster production was extended up until the third generation Duster launch scheduled for 2026.
-Renault India launched a second facelift for the car, featuring an updated bumper and grille design that slightly mimics the second generation Duster, including a hood cutout to accommodate the Renault logo, reflecting Renault's design language.
+In April 2019, Renault India had confirmed that the second-generation Renault Duster will not be coming to India, which meant the first-generation Duster production was extended up until the third-generation Duster launch scheduled for 2026.
+Renault India launched a second facelift for the car, featuring an updated bumper and grille design that slightly mimics the second-generation Duster, including a hood cutout to accommodate the Renault logo, reflecting Renault's design language.
 It was offered with a 1.5 L K9K diesel engine until April 2020, when it was discontinued due to the implementation of Bharat Stage 6 emission standards.
 Renault ended production of the Duster in February 2022.